 But he did give us a lot of the information we have today when he's the one that found the page and struck text messages.

-Muller, you know, you know, much of the important part of the insurance policy is all of this, meaning the dossier.
+Mueller, you know, much of the important part of the insurance policy is all of this, meaning the dossier.

-Now Horowitz, uh, if his hands were tied, you know, Mueller maybe has been keeping things from him.
+Now Horowitz, if his hands were tied, you know, Mueller maybe has been keeping things from him.

-They won't be tied much longer, longer.
+They won't be tied much longer.

 And the script has been flipped.